Punjab Police stopped in Haryana after Tajinder Bagga’s arrest as kidnapping case filed in Delhi

 A team of the Punjab Police, which was taking Bharatiya Janata Party spokesperson Tajinder Pal Singh Bagga to Mohali city after arresting him earlier on Friday morning, has been stopped en route by the Haryana Police on Friday, NDTV reported.

 They have been taken to a police station in Kurukshetra.
+The Haryana Police have also called their Delhi counterpart at the station.

 Bagga was arrested from his Delhi home in a case lodged against him for making allegedly provocative statements against Delhi Chief Minister Arvind Kejriwal.